 Others again feel they get too distracted at home and can focus better in an office setting.
 Still others miss the transition period between work and home life that their commute to the office used to provide – which also made it easier to establish a daily routine.

 Interestingly, a significant portion of young tech workers are worried that their career advancement will suffer if they cannot return to the office.
 They feel deprived of the opportunity to network with managers, pick up new skills from co-workers or learn about other parts of the business.

 Compounding worries about being stuck in a job role is the fear of potentially losing the job to someone else.
 As remote workers, employees are suddenly competing with people all around the world who will do their work, just as well, for much less money.

 Our Remote Work Future Is Going to Suck

-“No. I don’t see any positives,” Netflix CEO Reed Hastings told The Wall Street Journal when asked whether he sees any benefits in having his employees work from home.
+Netflix CEO Reed Hastings has been one of the most outspoken CEOs against remote work.
+“No. I don’t see any positives,” Hastings told The Wall Street Journal when asked whether he sees any benefits in having his employees work from home.
 Netflix’s model of corporate teamwork just cannot be replicated in a virtual setting.

 Studies have shown that people working together in the same room solve problems more efficiently than remote collaborators.
 The same studies also suggest that remote work arrangements can erode team cohesion.